A café racer that ticks all the boxes for style, AJS could be on to a winner here. Can you be a ton-up boy on one of these? Well, it is still a 125cc.

 So it does show some minor flaws, but there are other nice touches of detail to really balance it out, such as the engraved AJS logo on the fork clamps - a huge positive for me.
 Some other parts really add to the classic style to remind you this is a modern take on a classic: the stainless steel exhaust, spoked wheels, kick starter & classic dash cluster.
 Plus the exhaust note from the stainless steel pipe is exceptional as you find the higher revs; from a low flutter to a raspy growl with higher revs.

-There’s also a few extras with the Clubman edition: USD forks, twin rear shocks with oil reservoirs, side racing-number-holders, a clubman padded seat with white piping and true clip-on handlebars.
-Extras that - included at £300 more - do well to give more character to the Cadwell café racer.
+Cafe Racers like the Cadwell Clubman are captivating and full of character.
+The Clubman edition is packed with this charm and more.
+It has a few extras, including: USD forks, twin rear shocks with oil reservoirs, side racing-number-holders, a clubman padded seat with white piping and true clip-on handlebars.
+Extras that - included at £300 more - do well to give this bike more personality.

 Speed & Power